 HB 2418, the Operator Registration Act, requires the Secretary to adopt by rules and regulations a system for registering adult care home operators.
 It also requires the Secretary to adopt rules and regulations establishing requirements for reinstatement of people whose registrations have lapsed for failure to renew.
-All fees under the Act are to be established by rules and regulations. (heard September 2, 2014)
+All fees under the Act are to be established by rules and regulations.
+(The corresponding rules and regulations were heard at the September 2, 2014, meeting.)